evalarumbe/labrysinthe-react/README.md

 # Musician's portfolio built on React Static

-This website is being crafted to be robust and extensible as a prototype for similar portfolio sites in future.
-Improvements are ongoing.

 This has now been rebuilt as a WordPress site, which you can see live at [labrysinthe.com](https://www.labrysinthe.com/).

 To see this React Static version in action, feel free to build it locally.
+Some dependencies may be outdated as this repo is no longer being maintained.

 This site was built with: